Llama-Logic/TS4-Modders-Reference/src/content/docs/about/github-and-writing-tutorial.md

 ## How do I add a link to a tutorial?

-The big advantage about Astro is that it uses markdown, and markdown is very friendly since you don't need to know how to program to write your tutorials.
+The big advantage about Astro is that it uses **markdown**, and markdown is very friendly since you don't need to know how to program to write your tutorials.
 If you use discord or Obsidian, you're already familiar with markdown.
-If you're still unsure of how it works, check the documentation here.
+If you're still unsure of how it works, [feel free to check this guide](https://www.markdownguide.org).

 Take a look at the files in the repo.
 There's many folders.
 There are two files that interest us, both inside `src/content/docs/tutorials` :  `index.md` and `links-offsite-tutorials.md`.